-- 4. Press the [SOLVE] (graph) shortcut key. - 5.
-Check your solution.
+- 4. Press the [SOLVE] (graph) shortcut key.
+Here, there is only one solution, X=-2. - Check your solution.
 The calculator checks the solution it generated.
+The difference between the two sides of your equation evaluated at the calculated solution displays as E1-E2.